-- 5.1 General Procedure: Although the terms hand(s), finger(s) and palm(s) are used throughout this procedure, the terms foot (feet), toe(s), remains, or sole(s) may be used. - 5.1.1 Prepare the processing and examination area by placing clean paper in the Bio-Hood and on the counter space. - 5.1.2 Set out all necessary apparatus and supplies. - 5.1.3 Wearing, at a minimum, two (2) pairs of protective gloves, protective clothing and surgical mask/face shield, remove the container of remains from refrigeration and place in the sink. - 5.1.4 Remove the hands from the container (leave lid, container and any liquid in the sink) and, properly clean the remains, if soiled, using tap water, mild soap, a soft bristled brush and towels.
+- 5.1 General Procedure: Although the terms hand(s), finger(s) and palm(s) are used throughout this procedure, the terms foot (feet), toe(s), remains, or sole(s) may be used interchangeably. - 5.1.1 Prepare the processing and examination area by placing clean paper in the Bio-Hood and on the counter space or surface area used.

-- 5.1.5 Once clean, allow hands to dry in fume hood. - 5.1.6 Examine the remains carefully for significant ridge detail.
-This includes the fingers, joints and palms. - 5.1.7 If significant ridge detail is present, record it by either the application of printer's ink and then rolling the impression onto white paper or by the application of magnetic fingerprint powder and the use of HandiPrint adhesive paper and clear acetate sheets.
+- 5.1.2 Set out all necessary apparatus and supplies. - 5.1.3 Wearing, at a minimum, two (2) pairs of protective gloves, protective clothing and surgical mask/face shield, remove the container of remains from refrigeration and place in the sink. - 5.1.4 Remove the evidence (hands, feet etc.) from the container (leave lid, container and any liquid in the sink) and, properly clean the remains, if soiled, using tap water, mild soap, a soft bristled brush and towels. - 5.1.5 Once clean, allow evidence to dry in fume hood. - 5.1.6 Examine the remains carefully for significant ridge detail.
+This includes the fingers, joints and palms. - 5.1.7 If significant ridge detail is present, record it by either the application of printer's ink and then rolling the impression onto white paper or by the application of magnetic fingerprint powder and the use of adhesive lifters.

-Note: Several attempts may be made to obtain the highest quality fingerprints.
-Ensure that all impressions are properly marked with the finger/palm from which they originated.
+Note: Several attempts may be made to obtain the highest quality prints.
+Ensure that all impressions are properly marked with the finger/palm or plantar area from which they originated.

-- 5.1.8 If remains are shriveled, but ridge detail is still present, the remains may be soaked in a tray of tap water in an attempt to rehydrate, or a commercial tissue builder may be injected into the fingers or palms using a syringe.
+- 5.1.8 Once clean a casting material such as Mikrosil may be used to attempt to capture ridge detail.
+This process is a reversed impression and additional capturing techniques may be incorporated. - 5.1.9 If remains are shriveled, but ridge detail is still present, the remains may be soaked in a tray of tap water in an attempt to rehydrate, or a commercial tissue builder may be injected into the fingers or palms using a syringe.
 Inject tissue builder into the tips of the fingers or the side of the palm so as not to destroy any ridge detail.
-Inject enough tissue builder to add pliability and restore the finger/palm to the approximate original state. - 5.1.9 If tissue builder injection or soaking is successful, the remains may then be inked or powdered as described above. - 5.1.10 If the injection of tissue builder/soaking and ink/powder application is unsuccessful, carefully clean the ink/powder from the remains using a soft-bristled brush and alcohol.
-Remains may be rinsed and patted dry as needed. - 5.1.11 Using a scalpel handle and blade, carefully and slowly remove the layers of skin containing ridge detail from each finger/palm in a solid sheet or large pieces.
+Inject enough tissue builder to add pliability and restore the finger/palm to the approximate original state. - 5.1.10 If tissue builder injection or soaking is successful, the remains may then be inked or powdered as described above. - 5.1.11 If the injection of tissue builder/soaking and ink/powder application is unsuccessful, carefully clean the ink/powder from the remains using a soft-bristled brush and alcohol.
+Remains may be rinsed and patted dry as needed. - 5.1.12 Using a scalpel handle and blade, carefully and slowly remove the layers of skin containing ridge detail from each finger/palm or plantar area in a solid sheet or large pieces.